Poincar\'e inequalities on Carnot Groups and spectral gap of Schr\"odinger operators: Examples and general results

 where $\|\cdot\|$ stands for the Euclidean norm on $\mathbb{R}^{n_1}$. \end{proposition} \proof Recall that, for a Carnot group $\mathbb{G}$ of step $2$, the generators $X_1,\ldots, X_{n_1},$ are of the form \eqref{VFstep2}.
 Therefore, since

 and since $\sum_{i,j=1}^{n_1} B_{ij}^{(k)}x_i x_j=0$ by the skew-symmetry of $B^{(k)}$, we have

-which gives \eqref{grad-condition2} and concludes the proof. \endproof \begin{remark} Thanks to Proposition \ref{prop.2stepG} and Theorem \ref{thm.SuffCond2} we have that global $q$-Poincaré inequalities hold true on step 2 Carnot groups for probability measures whose density is of the form $e^{-a N_\alpha^p}$, with $N_\alpha$ as in \eqref{smootNstep2} and $q$ conjugate exponent of $p$.
-Moreover, the $2$-Poincaré inequality yields the validity of the spectral gap for the operator $\mathcal{T}_p:=-\Delta_{\mathbb{G}}+p N_\alpha^{p-1} \nabla_\mathbb{G}N\cdot \nabla_\mathbb{G}$, for $p$ as in $\mu_p$. \end{remark} Summarizing, we have proved the following theorem.
+and the proof is complete. \endproof \begin{remark} Thanks to Proposition \ref{prop.2stepG} and Theorem \ref{thm.SuffCond2} we have that global $q$-Poincaré inequalities hold true on step 2 Carnot groups for probability measures whose density is of the form $e^{-a N_\alpha^p}$, with $N_\alpha$ as in \eqref{smootNstep2} and $q$ conjugate exponent of $p$.
+Moreover, the $2$-Poincaré inequality yields the validity of the spectral gap for the operator $\mathcal{L}_p:=-\Delta_{\mathbb{G}}+p N_\alpha^{p-1} \nabla_\mathbb{G}N\cdot \nabla_\mathbb{G}$, for $p$ as in $\mu_p$. \end{remark} Summarizing, we have proved the following theorem.